ladybirdweb/backup-script/README.md

 https://github.com/ladybirdweb/backup-script.git
 ```

-2. Once the repository is cloned go inside the directory and you can find two files **main.py** and **cron.sh** after that follow the below steps.
+2. Once the repository is cloned go inside the directory and you can find three files **mainlocal.py** to store the backups locally and **mainremote.py** to store the bcakup to the remote FTP server and **cron.sh** after that follow the below steps.

 3. In this script we need to provide the below details to do the backup and upload operations.

-4. First we need to set the variable to the script in the **main.py** file, below are the details that we have to update in the script.
+4. First we need to set the variable to the script in the python script whcih you are using for local **mainlocal.py** file and for remote **mainremote.py** , below are the details that we have to update in the script.
 ```
 # Set the Backup Retention period in days for REMOTE Default 7 days:
 BACKUP_RETENTION = 7